 A Quick Way to Set Goals

 Are you having problems deciding what goals you want to reach in life?
 Maybe you have too many ideas going on in your head and you are not sure where to begin.
-You may spend about the life you want but not a plan to get there.
+You may spend time thinking about the life you want but not a plan to get there.
 If you go on like this you may find that you never actually set a goal because you just have too many goals to accomplish!
 So here's a quick way to set goals you want and start working towards them.

 First write all of your ultimate life goals down.
 These are the big things that you want to do in life in order to feel successful and be happy.
 They can be things like 'Become a doctor' or 'own a house in the country' or 'get my brother out of my house for good' or “lose weight and never gain it back again”.
 YOUR goals are uniquely yours which makes them extremely personal to you, so there is no right or wrong answer here.